Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Experiments

-There are two parameters $c$ and $k$ in \policy policy. $c$ controls how gradually the small levels expand as more data are stored, and $k$ determines the capacity ratio between the last two levels.
-In this section, we explore the effect of varying either $c$ or $k$ while holding the other constant on small range query performance.
-For this analysis, Autumn uses FillRandom to write one GB of key-value pairs, each with a value size of 100 bytes.
-In Figure~\ref{exp:vary_c_k} (a), we set $k$ to two and vary $c$ from 0.7 to 1 (when $c$ is set to one, \policy is equivalent to the Leveling policy).
-Similarly, in Figure~\ref{exp:vary_c_k} (b), we keep $c$ to 0.8 and vary $k$ from 2 to 16.
-The x-axis is either $c$ or $k$, and the y-axis is the average latency per operation.
+There are two parameters $c$ and $T$ in the \policy policy.
+Parameter $c$ controls how gradually the small levels expand as more data are stored, and $T$ determines the capacity ratio between the last two levels.
+In this section, we explore the effect of varying $c$ or $T$ while holding the other parameter constant on random writes and small range reads.
+For this analysis, we first use FillRandom to write two GB of key-value pairs, each with the db\_bench default value size of 100 bytes.
+In Figure~\ref{exp:vary_c_k}, the x-axis is $c$ which varies from 0.4 to 1.0, and the y-axis is the average latency per operation.
 Lower average latency indicates better performance.
+Figure~\ref{exp:vary_c_k} (a) depicts two lines of random writes' performance with either $T=3$ or $T=5$ and similarly, Figure~\ref{exp:vary_c_k} (b) depicts two lines of small range reads' performance with either $T=3$ or $T=5$.

-Recall that the number of levels in \policy is $O(\sqrt{-log_{c}(\frac{N}{B\cdot k})})$ and the small range query performance is proportional to the number of levels.
-As expected, when $c$ increases, the number of levels increases; hence the small range query performance decreases.
-In addition, when $k$ increases, the number of levels decreases, and therefore the small range query performance increases.
-Moreover, because there is a square root outside of the $polylog(N,c,k)$, the sensitivity of $c$ and $k$ on range query performance is reduced and the curves in~Figure~\ref{exp:vary_c_k} are gradual.
+We can observe that in general, when $T$ is fixed, lower $c$ gives better read performance and worse write performance.
+Recall that the number of levels in \policy is $O(\sqrt{-log_{c}(\frac{N}{B\cdot k})})$ and small range query performance is proportional to the number of levels.
+As expected, when $c$ decrease, the number of levels also decreases; hence small range query performance improves.
+In addition, when $T$ increases, the number of levels decreases, and therefore small range query performance improves.